RuslanKurtianyk/spy-game/README.md

 # spy-game

 Development
-Please install concurrently globally to your system: npm i concurrently -g
+Please, install concurrently globally to your system: npm i concurrently -g

 How to start